-The other information comprises information included in the Annual Report, but does not include the financial statements and my auditor's report.
+The other information comprises information included in the Annual Report, but does not include the financial statements and my auditor's certificate and report thereon.
 The Accounting Officer is responsible for the other information.

 My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in my certificate, I do not express any form of assurance conclusion thereon.